9 Types of Tripod Heads for Photography & Video

 Some tripod comes with integrated tripod heads.
-So, you cannot use any other head with such tripods.
+You cannot use any other head with such tripods.
 These tripods are low-cost ones targeted towards the point and shoot camera users.

-Now, let us have a look at the different types of tripod heads.
-Understanding each type of head will help you to choose the right one for the kind of photography you are doing.
+Let us have a look at the different types of tripod heads.
+Understanding each type of head will help you to choose the right one for your photography type.

 1. Ball head

 As the name suggests, it makes use of a ball structure to move around.

 If you look any ball head, you can see a spherical ball resting on a groove.
 The ball will have a piston at on end which gets connected to the mounting set up.
 The mounting method varies with manufacturers.